Introduction

 Modern life is busy.

-People work long hours.
+Individuals can work long hours.

 Many people sit too much.

-Many people look at screens all day.
+Some people can look at screens all day.

 Sleep is poor.